OpenShift in Azure

 Dedicated is a Red Hat-managed single-tenant OpenShift that uses OpenShift Container Platform.
 Red Hat manages all of the underlying infrastructure (VMs, OpenShift cluster, networking, storage, etc.).
-The cluster is specific to one customer and runs in a public cloud (such as AWS or Google).
+The cluster is specific to one customer and runs in a public cloud (such as Azure).
 A starting cluster includes four application nodes and all costs are annual and paid upfront.

 Online is a Red Hat-managed multi-tenant OpenShift that uses Container Platform.
 Red Hat manages all of the underlying infrastructure (such as VMs, OpenShift cluster, networking, and storage).

 With this version, the customer deploys containers but has no control over which hosts the containers run.
 Because Online is multi-tenant, containers may be located on the same VM hosts as containers from other customers.
 Cost is per container.